skip to main content

 Products

-With time-bound commitments to achieve third-party seafood certifications and mechanisms to verify progress along the way, Fishery Improvement Projects (FIPs) help fisheries transition to more sustainable and responsible practices.
-Our engagement with FIPs helps reduce overfishing and ensure that there will be a steady supply of more sustainably produced marine ingredients for our feeds.
+With time-bound commitments to achieve third-party seafood certifications and mechanisms to verify progress along the way, credible Fishery Improvement Projects (FIPs) help fisheries transition to more sustainable and responsible practices.
+Our engagement with FIPs aims to reduce overfishing and supports the effort to ensure a steady supply of more sustainably produced marine ingredients for our feeds.

 Ecuador